Coba Ritsema: Biography

 Ritsema's work was included in the 1939 exhibition and sale Onze Kunst van Heden (Our Art of Today) at the Rijksmuseum in Amsterdam.

 While focusing on still lifes and portraits, Ritsema's works were described in 1947 by critic Johan van Eikeren as if they could have been produced by a man - something that was considered to be a compliment in those years.
-He work was usually well sold, although she was not such a master that she could afford to refuse to make compromises.
+Her work was usually well sold, although she was not such a master that she could afford to refuse to make compromises.
 In her portraits there is a clear difference between those of her relatives and direct connections, which are painted rather realistic, and those of models - which are usually more impressionist.

 Coba was close with her brother Jacob, and when he suddenly died in 1943, she took that hard - Jacob was also a painter after all, and she consulted him a lot on her work.
 In 1957 she won the Rembrandt prize - a prize awarded by the city of Amsterdam once every five years.
 At old age she remained active although her studio wasn't easy to reach for a woman at age like herself, being on the fourth floor - she had chairs placed on every floor the way up, to be able to rest on each floor while she climbed.
 In her final years she lived in Pro Sinecure at the Amsterdam Vondelstraat, where she died from her weak heart in 1961.

 She was a member of the Pulchri Studio in the Hague, as well as being a member of the Teekengenootschap Pictura.
 Works of Ritsema are on display in the Teylers Museum and Mesdag van Calcar, but she also had a solo exposition in the Frans Hals Museum.